 In most cases, the inflation rate is correctly incorporated into the loan cost as lending is usually at a fixed rate.
 Other factors that go into determining the personal loan cost are your credit score and repayment capacity.
 If you have a good repayment capacity, banks consider you a low-risk party and will charge a low-interest rate.
 Contrary, if your credit score is excellent, the interest rate will be high.
 In some cases, people with very low credit scores and poor repayment capacity get their applications for personal loans rejected.
 So, these circumstances have been accounted for when you look for a personal loan.

-Compare personal loan options on Lendela
+Compare personal loan options with Lendela

 If you are set on getting a personal loan, let Lendela help you find the best option.
 Not only is the application process quick, convenient and online, Lendela also ensures that you get different offers so that you can see and pick the best option for you, especially regarding the loan rates.